Disclaimer: I do not own any of these characters or parts of this story line. They belong to the brains of The Whedon and The Kripke.Chapter Three

-Dean felt a roar of rage and fear course through his system but he forced himself to stay still as the thing’s face got closer to hers.
-He ignored the urge to step up and pull her away and start hammering on the sucker.
-Instead, he stayed still, waiting for a chance…
+A roar of fury and panic coursed through his system, but he forced himself to stay still as the thing’s face got way too close to hers.
+He ignored the urge to step up and pull her away and start hammering on the piece of crap; instead, he stayed still, waiting for a chance to get his gun…

 Until he saw something dark and long snake out of what he assumed was its mouth and Dean lost it.

-“Buffy!” he shouted, already moving towards her, his socked feet slipping on Bobby's hardwood floors.
-Buffy’s eyes snapped open, alert and ready and she moved without thinking, instinctually reeling her arm back and slamming her fist into the chisna’s face.
-He reached her as the thing reared back with an ugly roar before disappearing, melting into the shadows and out of the room.
+“Buffy!” he shouted, shooting towards her.
+His socked feet slipped on the hardwood floors as Buffy’s eyes snapped open, alert and ready and she moved without thinking, instinctively reeling her arm back and jamming her fist into the chisna’s face.
+Dean reached her as the thing reared back with an ugly roar before disappearing, melting into the shadows and out of the room.

-Dean grabbed her arms as Buffy moved to follow it but he didn’t let her get far, wrapping his arm around her waist to keep her back.
+Dean grabbed Buffy’s arms as she moved to follow it.
+He didn’t let her get far, wrapping an arm around her waist to hold her back.

-“Dean, what the hell are you doing?” she snapped, her voice still laced with sleep as she struggled against him but he swung her behind him.
+“Dean, what the hell are you doing?” she snapped, her voice laced with sleep.
+She tugged against him and he swung her behind him.
+“Dean!”

-“Stay,” he barked, pushing her back as he reached where he had left his gun.
-"That thing's got a goddamn hard on for you and I’m going to gank that mother before he comes near you again.”
+“Stay,” he barked, shoving her onto the couch.
+He grabbed his gun, checking the chamber and glared at her when she vaulted back to her feet.
+“That things got a goddamn hard-on for you and I’m going to gank it before it comes anywhere near you again.”

-“Oh, please,” Buffy said with a roll of her eyes.
+“Oh please,” Buffy said, rolling her eyes.
 She shoved his shoulder away.
 “Don’t pull that misogynistic crap on me.”

-“Don’t be such a goddamn moron,” Dean replied, holding her arm when she tried to return to the chair.
+“Don’t be a such a fucking moron,” Dean replied, holding her arm and when she tried to return to her chair.
 “Buffy, we just got done-”

-Dean didn’t have a chance to finish as a blur of black, matted fur swept past them and slammed into Buffy.
-She fell to the ground with a loud whoosh of air as the thing on top of her growled.
+Dean didn’t have a chance to finish as a blur of black matted fur swept past them and slammed into her.
+Buffy fell to the ground with a loud whoosh of air as the thing on top of her growled, leaning down to take a taste.
 Dean was already moving, shouting her name, tackling the chisna where it hovered over her, slamming it into the couch.
-He groaned in disgust when he felt the cool goo that coated its fur sticking to him as the chisna wiggled away and vanished once more.
+He groaned in disgust when he felt the cool goo that coated its fur sticking to him.

-“Damn it," he breathed, lying on his back, the crap on the chisna’s fur feeling way too gross to contemplate.
-He felt Buffy's little hand reach out to slap his shoulder as hard as she could and he turned to glare at her.
-“What was that for, I just saved your ass," he bit out, rolling to stand and slipping as his gooey palms slid on the floor.
+“Damn it,” Dean breathed, rolling onto his back, the crap on the chisna’s fur feeling way too gross to contemplate.
+Buffy reached over and slapped his shoulder as hard as she could and Dean turned to glare at her.
+“What the hell was that for, I just saved your ass.”

+Dean rolled to stand and slipped as his gooey palms slid on the floor.
 He grunted in annoyance, watching Buffy do the same thing albeit with more grace.
-They found their feet and Buffy was already moving for her own gun.
+So much for their showers getting rid of this crap earlier.
+Fucking creepy thing.
+They found their feet and Buffy was already heading for her gun.

-“Teamwork,” Buffy replied, her voice heavy with sarcasm as she mocked his words from their last hunt.
+“Teamwork,” Buffy said sarcastically, her words mocking his from their last hunt.
 They were about six months into trying this whole ‘hunting as partners who happened to have sex nine times a day’ thing and it wasn’t going smoothly.
-They both liked taking lead.
+They both liked taking the lead.
 It led to issues.
 “Let’s play nice and everything will be all better.”

 “Shut up,” Dean groused.
 “That was before you took off to play hero with that wendigo.”

-Despite his annoyance and the extreme urge to reach out and rattle her senseless, Dean smirked and Buffy shot him a little smile before disappearing around a corner.
-And then the annoyance and fear part was back with a vengeance as Dean grabbed his gun, wiping his hands off as best he could before following her.
+Despite his irritation and he extreme urge to reach out and rattle her senseless, Dean smirked.
+Buffy shot him a little smile before disappearing around the corner.
+And then the annoyance and fear part was back with a vengeance as Dean cursed, grabbing his gun, wiping his hands off as best he could before following her.

-“Buffy,” he said softly but there was no response and Dean looked up and down the long hallway, not seeing her.
-He clenched his jaw to restrain himself from calling out her name.
-"You gotta be freaking kidding me.”
+“Buffy,” he said softly, but there was no response.
+Dean looked up and down the long hallway.
+He clenched his jaw to restrain himself from her calling out her name with a few colorful adjectives.
+“You gotta be freaking kidding me.”

-“Man, that baby likes you," he said with far too much amusement, the high from leaking some blood soaring inside.
-"That sweet Buffy juice-”
+“Man, that baby likes you,” Dean said with far too much amusement, the high from leaking some blood soaring through him.
+“That sweet Buffy juice-”

-Buffy was glaring at him when her eyes widened as the chisna roared up behind him, knocking him down.
-Everything was a blur for a moment as Buffy shouted his name, leaping from the table to attack the chisna.
-Dean tried to roll to his feet but was slipping in that damn crap on its fur before he got the upper hand and then he slammed the machete into its side before pushing it away from Buffy and pinning it to the wall.
+Buffy was glaring at him when her eyes suddenly widened.
+The chisna roared up behind him, knocking him down.
+Everything was a blur after that as Buffy shouted his name, leaping from the table.
+Dean tried to roll to his feet but the floor was slippery from the chisna’s fur and he almost took Buffy out with him before he found his sea legs.

-He looked down at his hands, still feeling the slick goop that had been coating the chisna’s fur as well as the hot sticky blood he'd drawn…
+He looked down at his hands, still feeling the slick goop that had been coating the chisna’s fur and the hot sticky blood the machete had drawn…

-The room was empty save for him and his heavy breathing and he furrowed his brow before roughly rubbing his face.
-He saw spots when he opened his eyes and they slowly adjusted to the dark living room.
-The TV was there, the couch… not Bobby’s couch.
-Not Bobby’s house.
+The room was empty save for him and his heavy breathing and Dean roughly rubbed his face.
+He saw spots when he opened his eyes and they slowly started adjusting to the dark living room.
+The TV was there, the couch… not Bobby’s couch, not Bobby’s house.

 And not real

-Because 2014 Dean had never happened, because everything with Buffy had never happened and because he was losing his goddamn mind.
+Because 2014 Dean had never happened and never would happen and everything with Buffy would never happen and he was losing his goddamn mind.

-What in the blue hell were these dreams?
-Where were they coming from, why were they so goddamn vivid?
-He was so sure that they had really happened instead of the fantasy world Zachariah had shoved down his throat but…
+What in the blue hell were these dreams about?
+Where were they coming from, why were they so vivid?
+He was so sure that they had really happened instead of the fantasy world Zachariah had shoved down his throat, but…